Reinsurance Sample Clauses

 Reinsurance.
 Reinsurance services including, but not limited to (i) agreement to reinsurance policy and/or contract wordings and endorsements to existing policies; (ii) processing of reinsurance policy cancellations, nonrenewals and endorsements and other amendatory addenda; (iii) collection of premiums due under reinsurance policies or contracts, audits and remittances; (iv) negotiation and purchase of reinsurance coverage; (v) administration of letters of credit and other arrangements for the provision of security; and (vi) administration of reinsurance contracts.

-Reinsurance. (a) All reinsurance treaties and arrangements to which any Designated Subsidiary is a party and as to which any of them reported recoverables, premiums due or other amounts in its most recent statutory financial statements are in full force and effect, except where the failure of such treaties and arrangements to be in full force and effect would not reasonably be expected to have a Material Adverse Effect; and (b)(i) no Designated Subsidiary has received any notice from any of the other parties to such treaties, contracts or agreements that such other party intends not to perform such treaty and (ii) the Company has no knowledge that any of the other parties to such treaties or arrangements will be unable to perform such treaty or arrangement, except, in each of the above cases, (1) to the extent adequately and properly reserved for in the consolidated financial statements of the Company included in the General Disclosure Package and the Prospectus or (2) for such non-performance, violations or defaults that would not reasonably be expected to result in a Material Adverse Effect.
+Reinsurance.
+All reinsurance treaties, contracts and arrangements to which any Insurance Subsidiary is a party are in full force and effect and no Insurance Subsidiary is in violation of, or in default in the performance, observance or fulfillment of, any obligation, agreement, covenant or condition contained therein; no Insurance Subsidiary has received any notice from any of the other parties to such treaties, contracts or arrangements that such other party intends not to perform under any treaty, contract or arrangement and, the Company and the Insurance Subsidiaries have no reason to believe that any of the other parties to such treaties, contracts or arrangements will be unable to perform under any such treaty, contract or arrangement, except to the extent adequately and properly reserved for in the consolidated financial statements of the Company included in the Registration Statement or the Prospectus, or except where such default or inability to perform would not, individually or in the aggregate, have a Material Adverse Effect.